zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 3. Creates managed tables by the name yelp_business_raw and yelp_review in the metastore.
 The metastore acts like a central repository for multiple applications to share data and metadata

-4. Creates a view ```yelp_data```  joining the data from both the tables to make it available for Data analayst to create visaulization and reports on top of the data.
+4. Creates a view ```yelp_data```  joining the data from both the tables to make it available for Data Analyst to create visualization and reports on top of the data.

 Perform the following steps to create an application